xonq/rabies/nextclade/minimal-dataset/README.md

 # Included clades

-Accessions were assigned particular clade if the accession was directly classified within the metadata, or if the accession is a descendant of the most-recent common ancestor of a monophyletic clade of classified accessions.
+Accessions were assigned to a particular clade if the accession was directly classified within the metadata, or if the accession is a descendant of the most-recent common ancestor of a monophyletic clade of classified accessions.
 The following are the accounted clades, except where exclusion criteria are noted:

 | Clade | Subclade | Exclusion Criteria |
 |-------|----------|-------------------|